-Preparation of this report relied on both the outputs of Projects 1 and 2 and on the collective expertise of the authors.
-As noted above, the output of Project 1 (the Micropollutants Clearinghouse) contained an extended collection of materials relating to PPCPs in water supplies.
+sources.
 The following section summarizes the current scientific research.
 Both this summary and Section IV regarding alternative strategies were prepared after the authors had reviewed a large number of articles and reports contained in the Clearinghouse.

 To ensure comprehensiveness, and as a quality control measure, the authors also undertook an independent review of the literature.
 This review utilized a variety of online data retrieval systems.
 The results of this independent review were then compared to the contents of the Clearinghouse.
-Any items not already in the Clearinghouse were added following this review.8
+Any items not already in the Clearinghouse were added following this review.9

 Project 2 provided the information contained in the case study discussed below.
-This research, which focused on the presence of PPCPs in soil and groundwater in West Texas, was initiated by researchers at Texas Tech University, specifically Dr. Todd A. Anderson, Dr. Deborah L. Carr, Dr. Adcharee Karnjanapiboonwong, Dr. Jonathan D. Maul, Dr. Audra N. Morse, and Dr. John C. Zak.9 Meetings were held with one or more of these researchers during the course of this project.
+This research, which focused on the presence of PPCPs in soil and groundwater in West Texas, was initiated by researchers at Texas Tech University, specifically Dr. Todd A. Anderson, Dr. Deborah L. Carr, Dr. Adcharee Karnjanapiboonwong, Dr. Jonathan D. Maul, Dr. Audra N. Morse, and Dr. John C. Zak.10 Meetings were held with one or more of these researchers during the course of this project.
 Copies of research presentations and drafts of final reports were provided to the authors.
 The cooperation and assistance of Dr. Anderson, Dr. Carr, Dr. Karnjanapiboonwong, Dr. Maul, Dr. Morse, and Dr. Zak are both acknowledged and very much appreciated.

 The legal review contained in Section IV and the analysis of the strengths and weaknesses of a variety of statutory and regulatory alternatives contained in Section VI are based primarily on the expertise of the authors, both of whom have taught environmental, natural resources, and water law for many years.
-This expertise was supplemented by additional legal research regarding recent initiatives unique to the issue of PPCPs in water supplies.10
+Legal research supplemented this expertise regarding recent initiatives unique to the issue of PPCPs in fresh water resources."